defencedigital/moduk-service-manual/src/your-community/content.md

 We discuss the latest content news and updates.
 We share insights, issues and what we’re working on.

-To join, send an email to: [john.szymanski@digital.mod.uk](mailto:john.szymanski@digital.mod.uk?subject=Join%20content%20community%20calls), Head of Content Design, Defence Digital Foundry.
+Using your Ministry of Defence email, send a message to:: [john.szymanski@digital.mod.uk](mailto:john.szymanski@digital.mod.uk?subject=Join%20content%20community%20calls), Head of Content Design, Defence Digital Foundry.

 Include your full name, your role and the project you’re working on.